thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/React_Tools.notes.md

 ### React component class

 A React component class can also be transformed from JSX to JavaScript.
 First, create a component class and store it in an identifier that starts with an uppercase letter.
-Then, use that identifier name as the JSX tag name.
+Then, use that identifier as the JSX tag name.
 The lowercase and uppercase convention helps to distinguish between HTML tags and React component classes.

 ```jsx
 const Truck = React.createClass({